amanmichael19/follow_me_robot/README.md

 # follow_me_robot
-Design aROS system so that a robot can follow a target
+Design a ROS system so that a robot can follow a target
+### camera params is in src/camera params/ camera.yaml